JeroenDeDauw/NameAllTheThings/README.md

 ## Configuration

-You can configure the names that show up by editting the text at the top of `modules\nameunits.lua`.
+You can configure the names that show up by editing the text at the top of `modules\nameunits.lua`.
 The names cannot contain the quotation marks placed in front and after them and need to be followed by a comma, except for the last name in a list, which should not be followed by a comma.